• Skip to primary navigation

 How Much Does Respite Care Cost?

-The cost of respite care will vary depending on the setting you choose, the number of days you request, the company/organization providing the care, and the activities involved.
-On average, respite care can range from $65 to $200 per day, but again, this is just a ballpark figure, and prices will vary.
+The cost of respite care varies depending on the setting you choose, the number of days requested, the company or organization providing the care, and the activities involved.

-Fortunately, several non-profit organizations help improve the affordability of respite care for families with special needs children.
-The best way to determine what you qualify for is to contact 2-1-1, which can provide you with local respite care information and a link to financial aid options.
+Fortunately, several non-profit organizations help improve the affordability of respite care for families with children with special needs.
+The best way to determine your eligibility is to contact 2-1-1, which can provide you with local respite care information and a link to financial aid options.

 Organizations such as UCP and the Easter Seals often provide free services or services based on a sliding scale of your income.

-Another option is The Lifespan Respite Care Program, a federally-funded program that helps states gain access to respite care.
-For more information, contact the ARCH National Respite Network and Resource Center to inquire if there are any programs in your state.[3]
+Another option is the Lifespan Respite Care Program, a federally funded program that helps states access respite care.
+For more information, contact the ARCH National Respite Network and Resource Center to inquire about any programs in your state.[3]

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy